-If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (559) 896-4546 or through the Contact Us page.
+If you have any questions, suggestions, or concerns, please contact our local Customer Center, either by phone at (559) 896-4546 or through the Contact Us link at www.calwater.com.

 By the end of 2018, Cal Water had submitted to the Division of Drinking Water (DDW) a Drinking Water Source Assessment and Protection Program (DWSAPP) report for each water source in the water system.
 The DWSAPP report identifies possible sources of contamination to aid in prioritizing cleanup and pollution prevention efforts.
 All reports are available for viewing or copying at our Customer Center.

-The water source in your system is considered most vulnerable to:
+The water sources in your system are considered most vulnerable to: